 - Putting into practice what we’ve learned, like our coping skills and scriptures that give us stability and comfort, and reaching out for help from our support community we were diligent to build.

 Let me try to say that again.
 Be encouraged!
-Whatever happened today, no matter how much it feels like defeat or failure, is still a victory for the person who’s working on their wellness…because today could have gone worse, but it didn’t.
+Whatever happened today, no matter how much it feels like defeat or failure, is still a victory for the person who’s working on living their life in Christ…because today could have gone worse, but it didn’t.

 Philippians 4:9 MSG: Put into practice what you learned from me, what you heard and saw and realized.
 Do that, and God, who makes everything work together, will work you into his most excellent harmonies.

 “…and God, who makes everything work together, will work you into his most excellent harmonies.”
 Get ready for this blessing, friend!
 You got this!
-If your life isn’t singing in harmony yet, keep investing into your wellness and connecting with God.
+If your life isn’t singing in harmony yet, keep connecting with God and putting in the work.
 See yourself like a guitar, God plucking each of your strings one by one, going about his work of tuning.
 Working you into his most excellent harmony!

 Today I dried all of my hair, put in all of the products, brushed it into shape, spray-spray-spray, hair clip is clipped…today I did my hair all the way.
 Today will be a great hair day!
 I’m ready for impromptu photos now.
 How about you?